On land that harbors eternity,

 Includes (Others)

-Tips for tour assistants, drivers, ship staff, and hotel bellmen, excluding the tour guide, are included.
+Tips for tour assistants (excluding tour guides), drivers, ship staff, and hotel bellmen are included.